-In a like-kind exchange, if you exchange property for similar property used solely for business or investment, you might completely or partially defer gain on the exchange.
+In a like-kind exchange, you might exchange property for similar property used solely for business or investment.
+If so, you might completely or partially defer gain on the exchange.
 If your gain is tax-deferred, you won't recognize gain and pay tax until you dispose of the new property.

 Properties in a like-kind exchange can differ in grade or quality.
-However, to be considered of a like-kind exchange, they must be:
+However, to be considered of a like-kind exchange, the property must be:

 In the same general asset class

 Similar in nature

 Similar in character